abhinaykhalatkar/my-react-boilerplate/README.md

 ```

+#### Header component
+ custom component can be added with other router links in Header.tsx

+ inside Header there is a Nav component which is resposible for rendering nav from routeData

  NavBar has a flag to set Underline animation to nav element .by default its turned on and can be turned off with showNavUnderline=false on Nav component

-#### Header component
- custom component can be added